jjmpsp/jjmpsp.github.io/_collections/_blogposts/2014-06-13-recover-data-loss-of-web-projects.md

 ---
-title: Top 5 security flaws within websites and how to prevent them
+title: Recover data loss of web projects
 tags:
-  - encryption
-  - exploit
-  - hacking
+  - html
-  - sql injection
+  - css
-  - xss
+  - javascript
-  - web
+  - data
-  - security
+  - loss
-  - vulnerability
+  - recovery
 description: Sample code demonstrating how to loop over any collection type in Jekyll
 ogDescription: Sample code demonstrating how to loop over any collection type in Jekyll
 ---